Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 Trudeau cited Canadian and other intelligence sources.
 Here's what the publicly available evidence shows.

-The plane was relatively new, and the flight initially appeared routine.
+The plane was relatively new, and the flight initially appeared routine

 The Boeing 737-800 aircraft was delivered to Ukraine International Airlines in 2016, according to Flightradar24, which tracks commercial aviation in real time.
 A report from Iran's Civil Aviation Organization indicates that the initial minutes of the flight were routine.
 The plane departed from Tehran's Imam Khomeini International Airport on Wednesday at 6:13 a.m. local time (9:43 p.m.
 Tuesday ET).
 It made a right turn and was climbing when air traffic control lost contact five minutes later.
 At the time, the plane was at an altitude of about 8,000 feet and traveling northwest.